envoyproxy/gateway/docs/design/gatewayapi-translator.md

 ## Computing Status

 Gateway API specifies a rich set of status fields & conditions for each resource.
-To be conformant, Envoy Gateway needs to compute the appropriate status fields and conditions as it's processing resources.
+To be conformant, Envoy Gateway needs to compute the appropriate status fields and conditions as it is processing resources.

 Status needs to be computed and set for:
 - the GatewayClass (gatewayclass.status.conditions)